The 2000ms Event Horizon

 Even when marketed as “T-1,” the customer did not control shared aggregation, inter-carrier interconnects, or busy-hour congestion.
 The behavior that mattered to sessions was downstream of the access circuit.

-How Digital Island crossed the Event Horizon
+6. How Digital Island Crossed the Event Horizon

 The result was a worldwide utility where secure sessions could be treated as dependable.
 Cross-border SSL became operational, measurable, and contractible, supported by sub-300ms round-trip behavior across major markets.

-Before and after
+8. Before and After

 Before: oversubscription and Frame Relay were the rule.
 SSL across borders was reachable but unreliable.
 Global commerce could not scale.